cookieMonsterDev/nest-microservices/README.md

 npm run start:dev users
 ```

+> ⚠️ **Warning:** If you want to set up all apps in Docker containers, you need to uncomment the app service in each `docker-compose.yml`.
+Be careful with environment variables like `DATABASE_URL` and `KAFKA_URL`, as they need to be updated to match your Docker setup.

 ## 📊 Microservice

-Short docs about all microservices scripts that is available via `npm run`:
+About all microservices scripts that is available via `npm run`:

 ### Usage